jonnylamb/simplefeed/README.md

 This extension outputs the contents of an RSS feed.
 It is very customisable.
 As a result, no editing of the PHP source is required as everything is done in the wiki page.

+This extension works well with old PHP versions.
+The simplepie framework is deprecated and not longer maintained (in the version which this extension is using).
+We at The Document Foundation switched to Extension:RSS as this extension is maintained by the WMF!

 ## Prerequisites
 SimpleFeed needs following prerequisites:
  1. MediaWiki 1.23